 It creates a sense of normalcy and structure

-Developing a routine is a vital part in the life of a person with dementia.
+Developing a routine is vital in the life of a person with dementia.
 As dementia progresses, individuals may begin to feel increasingly frustrated with the gradual loss of their cognitive abilities.
 This may cause undesirable behaviours such as restlessness, agitation, and even aggression in some cases.

 By scheduling a specific time in the day for play and other generic daily activities, routines can give seniors a sense of security and familiarity.
 Having structure in the day also gives them much needed stability when they are feeling confused or disoriented.
 However, do keep in mind that these routines don’t have to be set in stone.
 Focus more on consistency than stringency.